mnadeem/enterprise-event-bus/README.md

 # Enterprise Event Bus (EEB)
 Enterprise Event Bus (Event-Driven SOA, publisher-subscriber or simple EEB) using Fuse Service Works, By default SOAP over http binding is available, However exposing other bindings (REST, JMS, AMQP etc) is just a matter of few clicks in Fuse Service works
+### Here is the Switchyard diagram for publishing feature
 ![switchyardImageId]

 # EEB Features